-Regarding the contribution that this method can offer in the study of atmospheric phenomena, in our preliminary study we observed that the amines contained in PM10 samples correlate rather strongly between themselves (Pearson's correlation coefficients are reported Table S9), indicating that their presence in PM is due to similar processes, i.e. the rapid acid-base reactions with atmospheric acids as described in previous works (Ge et al., 2011a).
-The concentration of all amines correlates strongly or moderately with PM10 (r>0.55, except ethylamine r=0.38), as expected for the aerosol components associated with the secondary fraction (that is significant in Po Valley).
-In effect, amines are also strongly correlated with nitrate (r>0.52) and ammonium (r>0.51) supporting the hypothesis that amines are present in the particulate mainly as a result of acid-base processes that lead to the formation of sulfates and nitrates.
+presence in PM is due to similar processes, i.e., the rapid acid-base reactions with atmospheric acids as described in previous studies (e.g., Ge et al., 2011a).
+The concentration of all amines correlates strongly or moderately with PM10 (r > 0.55, except ethylamine r = 0.38), as expected for the aerosol components associated with the secondary fraction (that is significant in the Po Valley).
+In effect, amines are also strongly correlated with nitrate (r > 0.52) and ammonium (r > 0.51), supporting the hypothesis that amines are present in particulate matter mainly as a result of acid-base processes that lead to the formation of sulfates and nitrates.

-Regarding the sources of emission, it is worth noting that DMA (the amine present at higher concentrations) shows a strong correlation with potassium (r = 0.73) supporting the hypothesis that biomass combustion processes are significant sources of amines.
+Regarding the sources of emission, it is worth noting that DMA (the amine present at higher concentrations) shows a strong correlation with potassium (r = 0.73), supporting the hypothesis that biomass combustion processes are significant sources of amines.
 This hypothesis is further confirmed by the strong correlation (r = 0.80) between DMA and OC (organic carbon concentration in PM10), taking into account that both OC and potassium in PM are closely associated with biomass burning emissions (Scotto et al., 2021; Masiol et al., 2020).
 However, OC could also be related to industrial emission sources, which then would also contribute to the emission of DMA.
 These strong correlations have not been found for some amines.
 For example, significantly lower correlations of EA with both DMA and PM10 were estimated, possibly due to a specific source of EA (for example, traffic combustions) that differs from those that characterize other amines (biomass combustion, tanneries).
 Of course, this aspect is of great interest and needs further investigation.
-In this connection, the acquisition of more complete datasets (Masiol et al., 2020) that could include both traffic biomass combustion markers and the use of adequate source apportionment methodologies (PMF) will provide more detailed results regarding the amine sources of this area.
+In this connection, the acquisition of more complete datasets (Masiol et al., 2020) that could include both traffic and biomass combustion markers and the use of adequate source apportionment methodologies (positive matrix factorization, PMF) will provide more detailed results regarding the amine sources of this area.

-The PCA loading plot depicted in Figure 2 shows that PC1, which describes 53.22% of the total variance, is linked to the fine component of the atmospheric particulate, especially to the component of secondary origin, which includes all the amines.
+The PCA loading plot depicted in Fig. 2 shows that PC1, which describes 53.22% of the total variance, is linked to the fine component of the atmospheric particulate, especially to the component of secondary origin, which includes all the amines.
 PC2, which expresses 14.98% of the variance, appears to be more related to the coarse component of the particulate matter.
-The loading plot confirms the strong correlation between organic carbon, PM10, nitrate, and sulfate, as well as with different amines, in particular with DMA and MA.
-The graph also shows that the gaseous substances (NO_x, NH3, i.e. the precursors of the secondary compounds) do not correlate at all with the secondary components of the particulate.
-This result indicates that the concentration of these pollutants does not significantly affect the local concentration or the composition of PM10 on a daily basis, which is influenced mainly by meteorological parameters and primary emission sources (Masiol et al., 2017).
+The loading plot confirms the strong correlation between organic carbon, PM{10} , nitrate, and sulfate, as well as with different amines, in particular with DMA and MA.
+The graph also shows that the gaseous substances (NO_x and NH3, i.e., the precursors of the secondary compounds) do not correlate at all with the secondary components of the particulate matter.
+This result indicates that the concentration of these pollutants does not significantly affect the local concentration or the composition of PM{10} on a daily basis, which is influenced mainly by meteorological parameters and primary emission sources (Masiol et al., 2017).

 Figure 2.
-PCA loading plot referred to the first two principal components.
-Blu vectors indicate active variables and red vectors refer to supplementary variables (score plot in Figure S5).
+PCA loading plot referring to the first two principal components.
+Blue vectors indicate active variables and red vectors refer to supplementary variables (score plot in Fig. S5).

-4. Conclusions
+4 Conclusions